 Do programmes have to be taught by school teachers?

 Have you ever considered having third parties teach in schools?
 Third-parties may teach if courses do not have strict criteria.
 This provides faster adjustments from instructor feedback than school teachers.

 How do user flow and learning tools influence learning outcomes?

-Self-learning platforms are popular because they unify text-based learning, assignments, and other activities into one, eliminating the need for learners to access multiple platforms.
+Self-learning platforms are popular because they unify text-based learning, assignments, and other learning activities into one, eliminating accessing multiple sources.
 When designing new products, aim to provide a single, unified platform for students to complete their learning process.

 What hardware or environmental limitations does the school encounter?

-Although technology education is essential, not every school has the necessary hardware.
-Some schools have outdated hardware, while others have privacy concerns about cloud services.
+Some schools lack updated hardware and have privacy concerns about cloud services.
 Additionally, classrooms often have weak Internet connections, making it essential to market a particular type of school.
 However, it is crucial to think twice before catering to individual requirements.

 These are key lessons learned from years of EdTech product design.
-It’s a complex process, as it’s a B2B product designed for schools.
-Schools’ interests are more difficult to comprehend than those of general consumers.
+B2B products for schools are complex, as school interests are harder to grasp than consumers.
 They often request trials, so the lead time is lengthy, and many factors influence its success.
-Thus, developing this product requires patience and ongoing communication with teachers and students.
+Ongoing communication with teachers and students necessitates patience.